-If problem awareness and concern about an issue are very high, without feeling able to help then there is a chance that people may feel overwhelmed which can lead to inaction.
+If problem awareness and concern are very high but people feel unable to help, then there is a chance that people may feel overwhelmed which can lead to inaction.

-People also have a 'finite pool of worry' - a limited capacity for how many issues they can worry about at once.3 So, as worry about one particular issue increases, worry about other issues may decrease.
+People also have a 'finite pool of worry' - a limited capacity for how many issues they can worry about at once.
+So, as worry about one particular issue increases, worry about other issues may decrease.